 Bounce Back Loans – A new 100% government-guaranteed loan scheme specifically for loans between £2,000 and up to £50,000.
 Cash will be interest free for 12 months and no repayments will be required during that period.
 Small businesses can easily apply online by completing the two page form.
+At the Chancellor's Winter Statement, it was announced that the one million businesses that had taken up a BBL would be offered an extended repayment period (24 September).
 More info.

 Coronavirus Business Interruption Loan Scheme – The temporary scheme is offered by more than 40 lenders including the big four banks (Barclays, HSBC, Lloyds and RBS) and supports businesses with access to loans, overdrafts, invoice finance and asset finance, of a value of up to £5 million and for up to six years.

 No guarantees are required on loans up to £250,000 and only 20% is required on amounts above that.
 The first 12 months are interest free.
 It is open to any business in the UK with turnover of less than £500 million.
+At the Chancellor's Winter Statement, it was announced that the businesses who had taken up a CBIL would be offered an extended repayment period (24 September).
 More info.

 Coronavirus Large Business Interruption Loan Scheme – As above but for larger businesses, with an annual turnover of over £45 million.
 All viable businesses can apply for up to £25 million of finance.
 Firms with a turnover of more than £250 million can apply for up to £50 million of finance.
+At the Chancellor's Winter Statement, it was announced that the businesses who had taken up a CLBIL would be offered an extended repayment period (24 September).
 More info.